polkadot-developers/polkadot-docs/polkadot-protocol/protocol-components/accounts/account-data-structure.md

 Each account has an `AccountInfo` structure that includes the following components:

-- `nonce`: Tracks the number of transactions the account has sent.
+- `nonce` - tracks the number of transactions the account has sent
-- `consumers`: A reference counter indicating the number of other modules that depend on this account's existence.
+- `consumers` - a reference counter indicating the number of other modules that depend on this account's existence
-- `providers`: A reference counter indicating the number of modules that permit this account to exist.
+- `providers` - a reference counter indicating the number of modules that permit this account to exist
-- `sufficients`: A reference counter indicating the number of modules that allow this account to exist for their own purposes only.
+- `sufficients` - a reference counter indicating the number of modules that allow this account to exist for their own purposes only
-- `AccountData`: A configurable structure that can store various types of data specific to the account.
+- `AccountData` - a configurable structure that can store various types of data specific to the account

 ## Account Reference Counters